 Tired and thirsty from wandering the Strip?
 Budweiser Beer Park offers the namesake beverage along with an impressive selection of other frosty brews.
 This rooftop covered patio at Paris Las Vegas (3655 S. Las Vegas Blvd.) is a great spot to kick back and people-watch or catch a game on one of the big screens; phone (702) 444-4500.
 Tip: If you haven’t made it to the Bellagio yet to view the fountain show, grab one of the terrace tables for a prime position from which to observe the dancing waters.

 In front of Harrah's (3475 Las Vegas Blvd.
 S.), the outdoor Carnaval Court Bar & Grill has “flair” bartenders (think Tom Cruise in “Cocktail”) and rock and funk cover bands that play to raucous crowds not interested in the velvet rope scene.
 There's usually a cover charge on weekends; phone (702) 693-6138.

-The Park is new on the scene.
-This outdoor space connects New York-New York, Monte Carlo Resort & Casino and the new T-Mobile Arena, so it's great for pre-event mingling.
+The Park is new on the scene of local restaurants.
+This outdoor space connects New York-New York, Park MGM and the T-Mobile Arena, so it's great for pre-event mingling.
 Enjoy patio seating at casual restaurants and take pictures by a water wall and massive shade structures that look more like works of art.
-Along with brews, the brand-new Beerhaus (3782 S. Las Vegas Blvd.) serves up entertainment in the form of bar games.
+Along with brews, the Beerhaus (3782 S. Las Vegas Blvd.) serves up entertainment in the form of bar games.
 The giant Jenga set is impressive.
 Phone (702) 692-2337.